kmetovafrede/cleaningapp/README.md

 I started by downloading the Flutter SDK and Android Studio, making an Google Pixel virtual machine and mocking up my ideas in Figma.

-When the first sketches cam to life, I started implementing titles for each page with the same background.
+When the first sketches came to life, I started implementing titles for each page with the same background.

 As a next step i started making each page.
 For the first page I made a simple grid 2x2 and for the last place, i left the box centered.
 Under all of that I implemented a button that would get you to the next page which is task assigning.